 For the above test results, we used the default automatic powershap implementation.
 However, similar to many other feature selection methods, powershap can be further optimized or tuned.
 One of these optimizations is the use of a convergence mode to extract as many informative features as possible.
 In this mode, powershap continues recursively in automatic mode where in every recursive iteration, powershap re-executes but with any previously found and selected features excluded from the considered feature set.
 This process continues, until no more informative features can be found.
-The convergence mode is especially useful in use-cases with high dimensional feature sets or datasets with a large risk of underfitting as it reduces the feature set dimension each recursive iteration to facilitate finding new informative features.
-As a basic experiment on the simulation benchmark, using the convergence mode for 500 features and 90% (450) informative features, the percentage of found features increases from around 38% (170) to 73% (330) without adding noise features.
+The convergence mode is especially useful in use-cases with high dimensional feature sets or datasets with a large risk of underfitting as it reduces the features.
+As a basic experiment on the simulation benchmark, using the convergence mode for 500 features and 90% (450)

+informative features, the percentage of found features increases from around 38% (170) to 73% (330) without adding noise features.
 However, the duration also increases to the same duration as shapicant.